-BEND 300 SW Columbia Street EUGENE 260 Country Club Road HILLSBORO 5635 NE Elam Young Pkwy.
-Suite 100 Hillsboro, OR 97124 phone (503) 648-0521
+BEND 300 SW Columbia Street EUGENE 260 Country Club Road HILLSBORO 6723 NE Bennett St. Suite 220 Hillsboro, OR 97124 phone (503) 648-0521 fax (503) 648-2692

 Report on Compliance and Other Matters

 As part of obtaining reasonable assurance about whether Lane Workforce Partnership's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.